All Episodes

 I can say that.

-Your dad was right, uh, John Rich.
+Your dad was right, John Rich.

 Well, I'm proud of our country.

-I I feel blessed that I was born here.
+I feel blessed that I was born here.

-Uh every day, every day I get up, I go, you know what, man, sky's the limit.
+Every day I get up, I go, you know what, man, sky's the limit.

 Let's go.

-I teach my kids that going, guys, I can buy you the baseball bat, but you've got to go make the team, and you've got to hit the home run.
+I teach my kids that, going, guys, I can buy you the baseball bat, but you've got to go make the team and you've got to hit the home run.

-That's how this that's how this thing works, and there is integrity and failure.
+And there is integrity and failure.

-Failure's part of the part of the equation, guys.
+Failure is part of the equation, guys.

 We all know that.